 Our recommendation: The single most valuable paid feature on Bumble is the match extension (part of Boost).
 If you're not checking the app every day, you'll lose good matches to the 24-hour timer.
 Boost pays for itself if you're seriously using the app.
 The full Beeline (Premium) is nice but not essential unless you're in a high-competition market.

-Honest comparison: Hinge free > Bumble free.
-Hinge+ at $15 beats Bumble Boost at $19 for most users.
-The exception: women who specifically value the 24-hour match extension to manage pace.
+Honest comparison: Hinge free > Bumble free for most users.
+On paid tiers, Hinge+ ($33/mo, or $16–$21/mo on longer plans) and Bumble Boost ($17–$40/mo depending on location) are comparable investments.
+The exception: women who specifically value the 24-hour match extension to manage pace get clear value from Bumble Boost.

 4. Safety and Authenticity in 2026